VermontDepartmentOfHealth/docgov/posts/RAISERROR.md

 \* Check out the MS docs on [Database Engine Error Severities](https://docs.microsoft.com/en-us/sql/relational-databases/errors-events/database-engine-error-severities) for the full list, with detailed descriptions for each number

-Since the `message_id` comes with a default security level, you can actually pass `-1` to use the one associated to that message.
+Since the `message_id` sets a default severity level, you can also pass `-1` to use the one associated to that message.
 So the following two statements do the same thing:

 ```sql
 RAISERROR(50010, 16, 1, 'My bad')